what3words/w3w-android-components/compose-sample/README.md

 }
 ```

-Configuring W3WAutoSuggestTextFieldState The W3WAutoSuggestTextFieldState acts as a port that allows
+Configuring W3WAutoSuggestTextFieldState The W3WAutoSuggestTextFieldState allows you to access and
-you to access and customize the properties of the internal W3WAutoSuggestEditText from Jetpack
+customize the properties and behaviour of the W3WAutoSuggestTextField.
+By using the
-Compose.
-By using the W3WAutoSuggestTextFieldState, you can easily access clipping methods, focus
+W3WAutoSuggestTextFieldState, you can easily access clipping methods, focus and other public
-and other public functions that the W3WAutoSuggestEditText provides
+functions that was provided by the W3WAutoSuggestEditText in the view system.

 ```Kotlin

 val autoSuggestTextFieldState = rememberW3WAutoSuggestTextFieldState().apply {
     returnCoordinates(enabled = true)
     preferLand(isPreferred = false)